Hypotalamus/ponzi-model/README.md

 # Ponzi model

 Model of classical financial pyramid of Charles Ponzi.
-See Artzrouni, Marc.
-The mathematics of Ponzi schemes.
+See "Artzrouni, Marc.
+The mathematics of Ponzi schemes" paper for details.

 ## Requirements